Capitals overcome banged-up Penguins, take Game 3 victory in OT: Three takeaways

 WATCH: Crosby exits after cross-check

-Crosby was double-teamed and sent to the ice on a shove from Matt Niskanen
+NHL's leading scorer was double-teamed and sent to the ice on a shove from Matt Niskanen in...

 -